jweijers/optaplanner-workshop/README.md

-# OCS Optaplanner workshop
+# Optaplanner workshop

-This document contains instructions for the OCS Optaplanner workshop.
+This document contains instructions for the Optaplanner workshop.
 Most exercises come from [Red Hat Optaplanner instructions bundle](http://www.optaplanner.org/learn/training.html).

 ## Lab 101: No more than 4 processes per computer